More people succeed with IELTS -- the world’s most trusted English test.

 This is important because it gives you more job opportunities around the world.
 For example, if you decide to work in a different country, having an AASW-accredited degree will let employers know your qualifications are top-notch and meet international standards.

-With these in mind, you’re probably now more motivated to study social work in Australia.
+With this in mind, you’re probably now more motivated to study social work in Australia.
+Here’s the next thing to know: which universities can you study social work at?

 Top Five Universities for Social Work Courses in Australia